wayfair-archive/tungstenjs/readme.md

 ## What Tungsten.js Provides

 * High-performance virtual DOM updates powered by [virtual-dom](https://github.com/Matt-Esch/virtual-dom)
-* Use of mustache templates, parsed with [Ractive.js](https://github.com/ractivejs/ractive), which render to virtual DOM objects
+* Use of mustache templates, parsed with [mustache.js](https://github.com/janl/mustache.js) and [htmlparser2](https://github.com/fb55/htmlparser2), which render to virtual DOM objects
 * Event system which binds and delegates each event type to the document root
 * Adaptor for [Backbone.js](https://github.com/jashkenas/backbone) or [Ampersand.js](https://github.com/ampersandjs) views and models